From the land to the sea

 The key decision was to move the entrance to the eastern wall, where it opens onto a square with a belvedere looking out over the city.

 The windows were enlarged and fitted with panes of stained glass reminiscent of the colour of the sea, creating a sense of vitality and luminosity inside the building.

-The altar and ambo are both made of wood and clad with ceramic tiles (Grande Marble Look Saint Laurent collection from Marazzi), giving these two elements a sense of lightness as they literally appear to float above the floor tiles, chosen from the same series but in a pale colour (Grande Marble Golden White Lux).
+The altar and ambo are both made of wood and clad with ceramic tiles (Grande Marble Look Frappuccino collection from Marazzi), giving these two elements a sense of lightness as they literally appear to float above the floor tiles, chosen from the same series but in a pale colour (Grande Marble Golden White Lux).